scriptPilot/dexie-mysql-sync/README.md

 Now, run `npm run dev` to start the backend, frontend and the magical synchronization between.

+Warnings at the console are normal while the MySQL development server is starting.

 ## Function Details

 ### sync(collection, path, options = {})